BluePotatoBP/portfolio-website/README.md

 - I’m currently working on my [react portfolio](https://github.com/BluePotatoBP/portfolio-website)

-- All of my projects are available at [bluepotatobp.github.com/home](https://bluepotatobp.github.com/home)
+- List of my projects will be available at: (soon)

 - Have questions?
     - Discord: **BluePotatoBP#5214**